Villavu/Simba/Doc/sphinx/scriptref/dtm.rst

 Colour and Tolerance
 --------------------

-The colour value of a point in a DTM is just a RGB integer value.
+The color value of a point in a DTM is just a RGB integer value.
 Black = 0, Red = 255, White = 16777215, et cetera.

-The value tolerance decides if a colour is similar enough to the given colour; if this is the case, we say that the colours *matched*.
+The value tolerance decides if a color is similar enough to the given color; if this is the case, we say that the colors *matched*.

-With no Area Size and Area Shape specified we say that a DTM matches if for each point in the DTM, the colour at the relative point matches the colour in dtm with the given tolerance.
+With no Area Size and Area Shape specified we say that a DTM matches if for each point in the DTM, the color at the relative point matches the color in dtm with the given tolerance.

 ..
 Colour and Tolerance